gageml/gage/tests/lib-run-config.md

 ## To Do / Notes

+TODO: See comment in `tests/samples/projects/hello/gage.yaml` to highlight the config naming problem.

 TODO: namespace maybe wants to be 'prefix'.

 TODO: want to strip prefix - so maybe 'strip-prefix' or similar -- e.g.